ncatlab/nlab-content/pages/15601.md

 ## Connection to fractional linear transformations

-Riccati equations are to fractional linear transformations as first-order linear ordinary differential equations are to affine transformations, in the following sense.
-A first-order linear ordinary differential equation
+Riccati equations are to fractional linear transformations as *linear* first-order ordinary differential equations are to affine transformations, in the following sense.
+A linear first-order ordinary differential equation

 $$
-\frac{d y}{d z} = a_0(t) + a_1(t) y
+\frac{d y}{d t} = a_0(t) + a_1(t) y
 $$

 has (under suitable regularity conditions on $a_0$ and $a_1$) solutions $y(t)$ depending in an affine manner on the initial data: